 HealthCentral: Could the COVID vaccine cause an IBD flare?

 Gil Melmed, M.D.: There is no reason to think that it would.
 I base that on what we know from other vaccines—we have a number of studies with influenza vaccines, pneumococcal vaccines, shingles vaccines, and others that have been done in IBD populations and other chronic immune-mediated conditions.
 Those studies suggest no increased risk of a flare-up of underlying immune-mediated conditions, and specifically, none of the IBD studies have shown a risk of IBD flare.
 That being said, these vaccines are new and different, so we’re learning as much as we can, as quickly as we can, from real-world experience.

 HC: Is it safe to take the vaccine while on immunomodulators or biologics?

 Dr. Melmed: There’s no reason to think that it’s not safe.
-Again, that’s based on a tremendous amount of evidence from other vaccines, and also based on what we understand about the mRNA vaccines.
+Again, that’s based on a tremendous amount of evidence from other vaccines, and also based on what we understand about the new mRNA and viral vector vaccines.

 HC: Should I stop taking my IBD medication before getting the COVID vaccine?

 Dr. Melmed: No. We don’t recommend that people stop taking medications, and we don’t recommend that people time their vaccine around their medications in any specific way.